Walkers with Fjällräven, Travel Backpacks

 Think of the Splitpack as a duffel refined for order and comfort.
 It opens down the middle like a book into two equal compartments, each covered by mesh to keep the kit in place.
 Three internal mesh pockets sort smaller items; additional outer pockets handle quick-grab gear.
 A padded back panel and shoulder straps mean it carries securely when the route includes a longer walk.

-• Balanced packing: divide clean/used kit or work/weekend gear without mixing.
+• Balanced packing: divide clean and used kit, or work and weekend gear, without mixing.

 • Hard-wearing fabric: G-1000 HeavyDuty Eco panels stand up to luggage carousels and boot floors.